-If you wish to contact the Pensions and Benefits unit, please email us at firstname.lastname@example.org
+If you wish to contact the Worker Safety Unit, please email us at firstname.lastname@example.org

 This publication contains general information and is intended as a reference only.
 It is not intended as a substitute for independent legal advice regarding your particular situation.